 3.3.1 Minimum Facilities - Each RV Park shall have at least one service building and one sanitary service station.
 Where the RV Park consists of no more than ten RV spaces, the service buildings shall have a minimum of one laundry tray; two water closets, one lavatory, one shower or bathtub for women; and, one water closet, one urinal, one lavatory, one shower or bathtub for men.
-For every ten additional RV spaces, the service buildings shall have an additional laundry tray, one shower or bathtub for each sex, one water closet for each sex, and one lavatory for each two water closets added.
+For every twenty additional RV spaces, the service buildings shall have an additional lavatory, one shower or bathtub for each sex, one water closet for each sex.
+One laundry tray shall be added for each two water closets added.